unimarkup/specification/README.md

 This repository contains the specification for the Unimarkup markup language.

-The goal of Unimarkup is to combine conventions of other well-known markup languages and combining them to create a markup language that can easily scale from simple README files to scientific papers or full program documentation.
+The goal of Unimarkup is to combine conventions of other well-known markup languages, and create a markup language that can easily scale from simple README files to scientific papers and full program documentation.

 The focus of Unimarkup is